hanspi42/signalflowgrapher/README.md

 ### Run application from IDE

 - Make sure the IDE's kernel runs in the `src` directory
-- In the kernel, run the followinmg lines:
+- In the kernel, run the following lines:
 ```
 from signalflowgrapher import app
 app.run('')